DimitraKaitalidou/CodilitySolutions/README.md

    - PassingCars: Count the number of passing cars on the road

 6. Sorting
-   -Distinct: Compute number of distinct values in an array
+   - Distinct: Compute number of distinct values in an array